bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

 ---
-title: Connecting, logging and parameters
+title: "Step-by-Step: Connecting, logging and parameters"
 page_id: sbs_connect_log_param
+redirect:  /step-by-step/connect_log_param/
 ---

-On this step by step guide we will show you how to connect to your crazyflie through the crazyflie python library by a python script.
-This is the starting point for developing for the crazyflie for off-board enabled flight.
+On this step by step guide we will show you how to connect to your Crazyflie through the Crazyflie python library by a python script.
+This is the starting point for developing for the Crazyflie for off-board enabled flight.

 # Prerequisites